cfsworkload/mobileTelco/README.md

 ## Update MobileFirst server configuration files

-In the ibm-mfpf-container-7.1.0.0-eval/mfpf-server/scripts/args folder are a set of configuration files which contain the properties that are required to run the scripts without .
-Fill in the arguments’ values in the following files:
+In the ibm-mfpf-container-7.1.0.0-eval/mfpf-server/scripts/args folder are a set of configuration files which contain the properties that are required to run the scripts without user interactive input.

-**initenv.properties** - This file defines the properties needed for the initenv.sh script which initializes the Bluemix environment.

-- BLUEMIX_API_URL - Bluemix API endpoint.
-The default is https://api.ng.bluemix.net.
-Uncomment this line if changes need to be made to this value.
-- BLUEMIX_REGISTRY - The IBM Containers registry domain.
-The default is registry.ng.bluemix.net.
-Uncomment this line if changes need to be made to this value.
-- BLUEMIX_CCS_HOST - The IBM Container Cloud Service Host.
-The default is https://containers-api.ng.bluemix.net/v3/containers.
-Uncomment this line if changes need to be made to this value.
-- BLUEMIX_USER - Your Bluemix username (email).
-- BLUEMIX_PASSWORD - Your Bluemix password.
-- BLUEMIX_ORG - Your Bluemix organization name.
-- BLUEMIX_SPACE - Your Bluemix space.

-**prepareserverdbs.properties** - This defines the properties needed to run the prepareserverdbs.sh which configures the management and runtime databases for the MobileFirst Platform projects.

-- DB_TYPE - The Bluemix Database service type.
-Set this to **cloudantNoSQLDB** since this set up requires a Cloudant database.
-- DB_SRV_NAME - Your Bluemix DB service instance name.
-- DB_SRV_PLAN - This is the Bluemix database service plan type.
-Set this to **Shared** since this set up uses a Cloudant database.
-- APP_NAME - Your Bluemix DB application name.
-Note: Choose a unique name.
-- RUNTIME_NAME - The MobileFirst project runtime name.
-Required for configuring runtime databases only, as explained in the prepareserverdbs.sh step.
-The first use of this file by the prepareserverdbs.sh script requires the property to be commented out to the admin database.
-After that, it is uncommented out for the runtime database(s).
-The name of the runtime should match the name of the .war file created by the MobileFirst CLI. e.g. TelcoReadyAppMFP

-**prepareserver.properties** - This defines the properties needed to run the perpareserver.sh script which creates the MobileFirst Platform Foundation server image and pushes it to the IBM Bluemix container registry.

-- SERVER_IMAGE_TAG - A tag for the image.
-Should be of the form: registry-url/namespace/your-tag.
-Same as in startserver.properties.
-- PROJECT_LOC - A path to the root directory of your MobileFirst project.
-Multiple project locations can be delimited by a comma.
-For this solution, uncomment out this property and enter the full directory location of IBM-Ready-App-for-Telecommunications/TelcoReadyAppMFP.

-**startserver.properties** - This defines the properties to run the IBM MobileFirst Platform Foundation server image on an IBM Bluemix container service.

-- SERVER_IMAGE_TAG - A tag for the image.
-Should be of the form: registry-url/namespace/your-tag.
-Same as in prepareserver.properties.
-- SERVER_CONTAINER_NAME - A name for your Bluemix Container.
-- SERVER_IP - An IP address that the Bluemix Container should be bound to.
-Use the IP address that you acquired earlier.

-## Run the scripts to build and deploy
-The scripts found in the mfpf-server/scripts directory use the properties set in the previous section to build and deploy the MobileFirst server with the Telecommunications runtime environment.
-These scripts must run in the bash shell or they may not run as expected.

 ### Prerequisite setup
-Before you run the scripts, there are a few steps to make sure these scripts can run properly.
+Before you run the update the properties files and scripts, there are a few steps to make sure these scripts can run properly.

 1. Make sure you are logged into IBM Container Cloud Service.

 	`cf ic login`
 2. Make sure that the namespace for container registry is set.
 The namespace is a unique name to identify your private repository on the Bluemix registry.
+This will be used in the properties files.
 The namespace is assigned once for an organization and cannot be changed.
 Choose a namespace according to following rules:

 	- It can contain only lowercase letters, numbers, or underscores (_).